Psychometric software: SIFT

-SIFT is designed for data forensics, namely, finding evidence of cheating or other behavior that threatens the validity and integrity of the test.
+SIFT is designed for data forensics, namely, finding evidence of cheating or other behaviour that threatens the validity and integrity of the test.
 It is a Windows program with a point-and-click user interface and Microsoft Excel output.

 Copy Detect

-CopyDetect is an R package that is designed for data forensics, namely, finding evidence of cheating or other behavior that threatens the validity and integrity of the test.
+Copy Detect is an R package that is designed for data forensics, namely, finding evidence of cheating or other behaviour that threatens the validity and integrity of the test.

 TestAssembler

 TestAssembler is a Windows program that performs automated test assembly.

 ATA

 ATA is an R package for automated test assembly.

 General statistical analysis software

 Software designed for general statistical analysis can often be used for certain types of psychometric analysis.
 Moreover, code for more advanced types of psychometric analysis is often available.

 R

 R is a programming environment designed for statistical computing and production of graphics.
 Basic R functionality can be extended through installing contributed 'packages', and a list of psychometric related packages is maintained on the CRAN website.